 Have you ever heard the cliche, “You have to break a few eggs to make an omelet?”
-Well, you have to break-off a few coral fragments to make a coral frag.
+Well, you have to break off a few coral fragments to make a coral frag.
 This first group of tools is what you need to fragment the majority of popular commercially available coral species.
 Some of these tools are for cutting, some are for chipping and others are for sawing–the trick is to do your research and figure out which tool will work best for the coral you are interested in fragging.
 Let’s take a look at each of them.

 A razor blade is a great tool for cutting Soft Corals like Mushroom Corals (Corallimorphs) that have short stalks with broad-headed polyps that grow close to the rockwork.
 With a quick, steady slicing motion, you can slice a mother colony into two fragments.Scalpel

 Stainless steel scissors are an incredibly popular fragging tool–and for good reason–they make cutting Soft Corals a breeze.
 Scissors use a ‘pinch-and-cut’ technique.
 While super-quick and easy-to-do, the pinch part of the pinch-and-cut technique can sometimes damage the area of the coral at the site of the cut.
-If there was a delicate coral species where I was worried about bruising, for example, I would use a razor blade or scalpel instead of scissors..Wire cutters
+If there was a delicate coral species where I was worried about bruising, for example, I would use a razor blade or scalpel instead of scissors…Wire cutters

-You probably have this ubiquitous tool sitting in your tool box.
+You probably have this ubiquitous tool sitting in your toolbox.
 It was designed to cut and strip electrical wires–but it is also a beautifully designed tool that can help you cut (or pinch and break) thinly branched Stony Coral species.
-I don’t recommend you actually use that set of wire cutters in your tool box.
+I don’t recommend you actually use that set of wire cutters in your toolbox.
 I recommend you get a shiny new pair and keep them surgically clean.
 But when you just need to clip a small, branching Stony Coral, wire cutters are the tool for the job.Bone cutters

-Bone cutters are essentially heavy duty wire cutters (another surgical instrument) designed to snap bones instead of wires.
+Bone cutters are essentially heavy-duty wire cutters (another surgical instrument) designed to snap bones instead of wires.
 Bones are mineralized calcium phosphate, coral skeletons are calcium carbonate.
 In short, bone cutters are also coral cutters and are the perfect tool for cutting any branching Stony Coral species–especially when the branches are too thick to cut with wire cutters.Screwdriver

-If you have to pry a small piece of rock loose or get under the mat of a coral like a Green Star Polyp, you might need a screwdriver.
+If you have to pry a small piece of rock loose or get under the mat of a coral-like a Green Star Polyp, you might need a screwdriver.
 In a pinch, you can also use your screwdriver as a chisel.Chisel

 Line up your chisel in between coral polyps on a piece of live rock and give it a hard tap with a hammer and watch the relatively lightweight live rock bust up into pieces.Rotary Tool (Dremel brand or other)

-A Dremel is a specific brand of small, hand-held rotary tool.
-Which basically means it is a motor attached to a spinning wheel–and you attach awesome things to the spinning wheel to do different tasks.
+A Dremel is a specific brand of a small, hand-held rotary tool.
+This basically means it is a motor attached to a spinning wheel–and you attach awesome things to the spinning wheel to do different tasks.
 Properly equipped, a rotary tool is a portable, handheld sawing machine that gives you complete control over the exact size and shape of the cut.Band saw

-If you are a gadget geek, or if you plan on making lots and lots of frags from Stony Coral colonies,you may want to invest the money into a band saw.
+If you are a gadget geek, or if you plan on making lots and lots of frags from Stony Coral colonies, you may want to invest the money into a band saw.
 I actually don’t own one, but whenever I see how quickly and easily they zip through coral colonies I’m always amazed.
 These saws will quickly cut through anything, including your fingers, so be very, very careful.